An Algorithmic Framework for Strategic Fair Division: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:existence}}

 Let $\varepsilon > 0$, and let $f(n)$ be an upper bound on the number of operations (i.e., on the height of the game tree) of the protocol.
-Define a grid, $\mathcal{G}_1$, such that every cell on the grid is worth at most $\frac{\varepsilon}{2f(n)}$ to each agent.
+Define a grid, $\mathcal{G}_1$, such that every cell on the grid is worth at most $\frac{\varepsilon}{2f(n)^2}$ to each agent.
 For every $n$, let $K$ denote the maximum number of cut operations, where $0 \leq K \leq f(n)$.
-For each $i \in \{1, \ldots, K\}$, we define the grid $\mathcal{G}_i$ so that the following properties are satisfied: \begin{itemize} \item The grids are nested, i.e., $\{0, 1\} \subset \mathcal{G}_1 \subset \mathcal{G}_2 \subset \ldots \subset \mathcal{G}_K$. \item There exists a unique point $z \in \mathcal{G}_{i+1}$ between any two consecutive points $x, y \in \mathcal{G}_i$, such that $x < z < y$ and $z \not \in \mathcal{G}_i$, for every $i\in\{1, \ldots, K-1\}$. \item Each cell on $\mathcal{G}_i$ is worth at most $\frac{\varepsilon}{2f(n)}$ to any agent, for all $i \in \{1, \ldots, K\}$. \end{itemize}
+For each $i \in \{1, \ldots, K\}$, we define the grid $\mathcal{G}_i$ so that the following properties are satisfied: \begin{itemize} \item The grids are nested, i.e., $\{0, 1\} \subset \mathcal{G}_1 \subset \mathcal{G}_2 \subset \ldots \subset \mathcal{G}_K$. \item There exists a unique point $z \in \mathcal{G}_{i+1}$ between any two consecutive points $x, y \in \mathcal{G}_i$, such that $x < z < y$ and $z \not \in \mathcal{G}_i$, for every $i\in\{1, \ldots, K-1\}$. \item Each cell on $\mathcal{G}_i$ is worth at most $\frac{\varepsilon}{2f(n)^2}$ to any agent, for all $i \in \{1, \ldots, K\}$. \end{itemize}

 Having defined the grids, we compute the backward induction outcome on the discretized cake, where the $i$-th \emph{Cut} operation can only be made on the grid $\mathcal{G}_i$.
 We will show that this outcome is an $\varepsilon$-SPNE, even though agents could deviate by cutting anywhere on the cake.
-On the continuous cake, the agents play a perturbed version of the idealized game from the grid $\mathcal{G}$, but maintain a bijective mapping between the perturbed game and the idealized version throughout the execution of the protocol.
+On the continuous cake, the agents play a perturbed version of the idealized game from the grid $\mathcal{G}$, but maintain a mapping between the perturbed game and the idealized version throughout the execution of the protocol, such that each cut point from the continuous cake is mapped to a grid point that approximates it within a very small (additive) error.
 Thus when determining the next action, the agents use the idealized grid as a reference.
-The order of the cuts is the same in the ideal and perturbed game, however the sizes of the pieces may differ by at most $\varepsilon/f(n)$.
+The order of the cuts is the same in the ideal and perturbed game, however the values of the pieces may differ by at most $\varepsilon/f(n)$.